The debt collection journey

 Default Judgment

 If the debtor fails to file a defence within 28 days of being served, you can apply for default judgment.
-The court enters judgment in your favour without any hearing — you don't need to prove your case again.
+If the application is in order, the court may grant default judgment in your favour without any hearing — you don't need to prove your case again.

 ~35%